The Perfect Pour-over with the Hario V60March 18, 2020 (Published: March 18, 2020)

 - Place the paper filter in the Hario V60 and rinse it with a stream of almost-boiling water.
-This will rinse out paper flavor and helps the filter cling to the brewer.
+This will rinse out any paper flavor and helps the filter cling to the brewer.

-- Weigh out 20 grams of fresh-roasted coffee and grind to your preferred texture.
+- Weigh out 25 grams of fresh-roasted coffee and grind to your preferred texture.
 We recommend a fine-to-medium or drip grind.

 - Let the grounds sit for 30 seconds to “bloom” as the fresh coffee swells and releases carbon dioxide.

 - Slowly pour in the remaining hot water in concentric circles, moving from the indentation outward.
 Don’t allow the water to rise above the coffee grounds, and try not to pour over the filter at the very edges.
-You can stop and start pouring as long as the grounds remain consistently wet.
+You can stop and start pouring as long as all of the grounds remain consistently wet.